Thaurac Via Ferrata

 Description

-The Thaurac via-ferrata is unique for its Arian character.
-Different routes, more or less aerial depending on your desires and conditions, will then take you to the second part of the via: the beaume du tigre with a pretty passage over a monkey bridge.
+The Thaurac via ferrata is specific for its aerial character.
+Various routes, more or less aerial depending on your preferences and fitness, will lead you to the second part of the via: the Tiger’s Cave with a nice crossing on a monkey bridge.

-It’s in the Beaume du Soleil that a major surprise awaits you before abseiling back down into the cave: the impressive pendulum jump!
-A sort of gigantic swing where you launch yourself 30m from the ground for a 30m pendulum.
+It is in the Baume du Soleil that a major surprise awaits you before rappelling back down into the cave: the impressive pendulum jump!
+A kind of giant swing where you launch yourself 30m above the ground for a 30m pendulum arc.

-The cave is almost completely dark, except around 1pm, when a ray of sunlight illuminates the cave, hence its name: la beaume du soleil.
-A pendulum is not compulsory.
-The ascent is made in the dark using a headlamp.
-It’s a via-souterrata to the surface.
+The cave is almost completely dark except around 1:00 PM when a ray of sunlight illuminates it, hence its name: the Baume du Soleil.
+The pendulum is optional.
+The climb back up is done in the dark using a headlamp.
+It is a “souterrata” (underground via) that allows you to return to the surface.

-From there, it’s a 20-minute walk to the cars..
+From there, a 20-minute walk is required to get back to the cars.

 Situated on the border between the Gard and Hérault departments, the Vidourle river acts as a divider.
 This is the Roque de Saint-Sériès...